-Car-fire murders: Memorial vigil for Hannah Clarke and children Laianah, Aaliyah and Trey
+Car-fire murders: Memorial for Hannah Clarke and children Laianah, Aaliyah and Trey

 About 1000 people gathered in a south Brisbane park for Sunday evening's vigil.

-Friend Simon Farmer spoke to The Australian about Clarke's final hours in hospital, after she had suffered burns to 97 per cent of her body.
+Friend Simon Farmer spoke to the Australian about Hannah's final hours in hospital, after she had suffered burns to 97 per cent of her body.

-"We were in the ICU and we knew there was no hope,'' Farmer told The Australian.
+"We were in the ICU and we knew there was no hope,'' Farmer told the Australian.

 "The nurse held up the footprint and said, 'This is all we could get'.
 It was just an incredibly powerful moment.''

-The day after Clarke's murder, Farmer posted on Facebook about the "unease" shared among her friends about "what Rowan might do".
+The day after Hannah's murder, Farmer posted on Facebook about the "unease" shared among her friends about "what Rowan might do".

-"He had it in him many thought," Mr Farmer posted.
+"He had it in him many thought," Farmer posted.

-Mr Farmer said Baxter loved his children, but "we can't remember him as a loving father because his final act is what defines this man, this man who became a monster".
+Farmer said Baxter loved his children, but "we can't remember him as a loving father because his final act is what defines this man, this man who became a monster".

-He also talked about Ms Clarke's final hours in hospital after the tragedy.
+He also talked about Hannah's final hours in hospital after the tragedy.

 "She hung in there too ... until the last heartbeat brought a tidal wave of grief and anger.
 I'll never forget that.